 NOTE: The Cowfishes in the genus Lactoria, especially this Cowfish, Longhorn Cowfish, or Long-horned Cowfish must be dealt with carefully.
 If overly harrassed or stressed, it can release the toxic substance, ostracitoxin.
 This is a response to stress and can poison your tank.
 Make sure you keep this fish in a comfortable and not overly stressed environment, and keep it well fed!

+Maintenance difficulty: The Cowfish, Longhorn Cowfish, or Long-horned Cowfish is easy to keep.
+Boxfish are not challenging if you feed young specimens several times a day.
+Start with brine shrimp.
 The puffer's teeth will continually grow throughout its life so you will need to supplement their diet with some hard shelled foods.
 Occasionally offering foods such as live ghost shrimp and various live snails will keep their teeth worn down.